Davis1776/2020-04-Leaflet-Challenge/README.md

 The United States Geological Survey (USGS) is responsible for providing scientific data about natural hazards, the health of our ecosystems and environment; and the impacts of climate and land-use change.
 The have some of the top scientists in the world who develop new methods and tools to supply timely, relevant, and useful information about the Earth and its processes.

-In this project, I want to build a new set of tools that will visualize USGS earthquake data.
+In this project, I built a set of tools that visualizes USGS earthquake data.
 They collect a massive amount of data from all over the world each day and a robust set of vizzes help tell important stories from their data collected.
 Important policy and funding decisions that impact the public's health and safety use this data.

 ## Setup up Github repo to oraganize plots, code, and date collected from the USGS data